 - Rallye Balm

-(6) Bad Habits: Finally, things like lip licking, lip biting, mouth breathing and rubbing your lips with your hands are all bad habits that can affect your lip health.
-Rid yourself of these bad habits once and for all so you can restore your lips back to their original beauty.
+Finally, lip licking, lip biting, mouth breathing, and rubbing your lips with your hands are all bad habits that can affect your lip health.
+Rid yourself of these bad habits to restore your lips to their original beauty.